rubyforgood/casa/LINUX_SETUP.md

 ### Using a Vagrant Virutal Machine (VM)

-If you will not be using a Vagrant VM, feel free to skip this section:
+If you will not be using a Vagrant VM, feel free to skip this section.

 #### Installing Virtual Box and Vagrant